How is Cold Gas Loaded into Galactic Nuclear Outflows?: Gas Circulation and Recycling in the Inner 3 kpc of the Galaxy

-As outflows propagate through the inner Galaxy, they interact with the warped disk, lifting up clouds from these pre-existing, extra-planar structures at $R_{\rm GC}\sim0.5-1.7$~kpc.
+As outflows propagate through the inner Galaxy, they interact with the warped disk, lifting up clouds from these preexisting, extraplanar structures at $R_{\rm GC}\sim0.5-1.7$~kpc.
 Consequently, the outflows push the clouds outward to larger $R_{\rm GC}$ and upward to higher altitudes (e.g., $|z|\gsim$250~pc or $|b|\gsim 2\fdg0$), guiding the multiphase gas in multiple directions.
-The Galactic outflows preferentially target cold clouds along the peripheries of the tilted dust lanes, where it strips, entrains, and continuously loads a bulk of gas into the Fermi/eROSITA bubbles.
+The Galactic outflows preferentially target cold clouds along the peripheries of the tilted dust lanes, where they strip, entrain, and continuously load a bulk of gas into the Fermi/eROSITA bubbles.
 By acting on the gas-rich interfacial layers, the Galactic outflows alter their own propagation dynamics, regulate large-scale vertical gas circulation, and ultimately shape the bubbles' multiwavelength properties (Figure~\ref{fig:f4}).

 If the HVCs are weakly coupled to Galactic rotation and have a wide opening angle ($\gsim140^{\circ}$), we can neglect their rotation and projection effects relative to the GP (i.e., low $|b|$).
-The outflow velocity can be approximated as:
+The outflow velocity can be approximated as